PollutionAmbient air

 Believe it or not, the furnishings you choose make a big difference in the air you breathe.
 This is because many of them are constructed with glues and other materials that can emit toxins for years after they have left the factory.

-In other words, even though a brand-new sofa is a nice treat, it may be leaking toxins into your living room.
+In other words, even though a brand-new sofa is a nice treat, it may be leaking toxins into your living roomOpens in a new tab..
 When exposed to direct sunlight or increased heat, the solvents contained in many newly produced textiles, woods and paints form VOCs and are released into the air, decreasing the air quality in your home.

 Fortunately, you can avoid this by exploring a local store specializing in vintage home furnishings.
 After a few years, furniture emits much less VOCs, meaning it can be safely brought into your home.